Quality Leadership Stimulates Teamwork

 - From safety manager down to line employees; and also

-- From safety manager to upper level managers.
+- From safety managers to upper-level managers.

 - limited budget resources;